 To cancel or change your BetterHelp subscription, simply log into the web or mobile app, select the “More” tab, click on “My account” and then select the button labeled “Change membership/Cancel membership.”
 From there, you’ll just have to answer a few confirmation questions.
 It’s also recommended to use this same account settings menu to request that your account data be deleted if you aren’t planning to use BetterHelp again.

-If you have further questions about canceling your account, please contact BetterHelp at: [email protected].
+If you have further questions about canceling your account, you can contact BetterHelp at: [email protected].
 Or, visit our BetterHelp FAQ article for more detailed guides on getting the best out of your experience.

 Can I Pause My BetterHelp Subscription?